gabrielcostasilva/python-12-learning-projects/README.md

-# python-12-learning-projects
-A set of 12 python projects for helping me get practice.

 # 12 Python Learning Projects
 The projects in this repo are based on [12 Beginner Python Projects - Coding Course](https://www.youtube.com/watch?v=8ext9G7xspg).